 The CDL holder is allowed to travel with his spouse and dependents under the age of 25 during his duties in Switzerland.
 Consequently, family members are equally granted a CDL, allowing them to reside lawfully in the country at the same address than the main applicant (art.
 22 OLEH).

 If dependents wish to work in Switzerland, a Ci permit should be requested to replace the CDL.
 In this case, it is the Office Cantonal de la Population et des Migrations (OCPM) for the canton of Geneva who is responsible for delivering these permits in the canton.

-A work contract signed by the two parties is required to apply for the Ci permit by lodging the form K).
+A work contract signed by the two parties is required to apply for the Ci permit.

 The Ci permit functions the same way as a Swiss work permit, allowing the holder to work full-time without any restrictions in the canton.
 Ci permit holders are not subject to work restrictions applying to non-European workers such as job market priority processes and quotas.
 Ci permits can be delivered for employed or self-employed activities for a maximum period of 2 years, renewable.

 Children holding a CDL who arrived after the age of 21 in Switzerland are not entitled to receive a Ci permit.
 They must apply for a B permit if they wish to work or study.
 In this case, non-EU applicants will be subject to job market priority access and the quotas of permits available.